 “Evil is a word people use when they’ve given up trying to understand someone.”

 When an actor feels like he’s being typecast or decides that he wants to win some awards, he plays gay.
 Macauley Culkin, hot off the runaway success of Home Alone and at his peak earning potential, was no exception to this rule.
 Thusly, The Good Son (1993) was born.
 The Good Son was written by Ian McEwan as an early-90s domestic thriller/woman in peril film.
 Only, somewhere along the line, Elijah Wood wound up playing the woman role.
+Fabulous.

 Call me a faggot, but I just love a movie where parents send their kids to live far away!
 When this film works best, it plays like a 1940s women in prison film.
 There are genius moments, like when Elijah’s aunt slaps him square in the face on the ocean bluff and when Macauley looks at Elijah, takes a beat, and says “…don’t fuck with me.”
-Much like the recent Beyonce/Ali Larter epic, Obsessed, The GoodSon’s final scene makes the entire film well worth the seventy-five minutes leading up to it!
-Trust me.
+Much like the Beyonce/Ali Larter epic, Obsessed, The Good Son’s final scene makes the entire film well worth the seventy-five minutes leading up to it.
+Good, indeed.